4 tiny tots at Baan Lad Khammune

 Wandee's 45m river boat

-Explore the Mighty Mekong River in Laos on a Mekong Kayaks’ kayaking tour or river adventure cruise, with village home-stay, beach camp, or mountain biking
+Explore the Mighty Mekong River in Laos on a Mekong Kayaks’ kayak tour or river adventure cruise, with village home-stay, beach camp, or mountain biking

 Live the Adventure

-Explore the mighty Mekong River in Laos on a Mekong Kayaks’ exhilarating river tour by kayak, riverboat or mountain bike, through a wilderness untouched by time, where you can push your boundaries as you follow in the footsteps of famous Lao explorers after whom our tours are named.
+Explore the mighty upper Mekong River on a Mekong Kayaks kayak or cruise tour.
+Experience a Mekong Kayaks’ exhilarating river tour by kayak, riverboat or mountain bike, through a wilderness untouched by time, where you can really push your boundaries, as you follow in the footsteps of famous Lao explorers after whom our tours are named.

-Step back in time and experience authentic, Lao riverside village hospitality and culture, that’s been unchanged for generations.
-The river is the villagers only means of contact with them outside world, as there are no roads, cars, or distributed power.
+Life here has been unchanged for generations, so step back in time and experience authentic, Lao riverside village hospitality and culture with crafted experiences for the sustainably aware adventurer.
+The river is the villagers only means of contact with the outside world, as there are no roads, cars, or distributed power.
 Even Google Earth doesn’t know many of the names of these villages along the river, they are so isolated.

 Kayak Adventure Tours